Health Policy Certificate

 If you have already been accepted into the Certificate, contact the faculty director or the program coordinator to discuss the appropriateness of the course.
 Be prepared to give a rationale for why you believe this course fits your pathway and should count towards fulfilling the requirements of the Certificate.
 If you are in the process of applying to the program, feel free to suggest any elective that you believe to be an appropriate addition to the Health Policy Certificate electives list, and our faculty will review the requested course.

 Will courses, learning experiences, or independent studies I have taken to fulfill requirements of my major/minor/other certificate also count towards the Health Policy Certificate?

 Do I have to take the Capstone Course during the spring semester of my senior year?

 What are the requirements of the e-portfolio?

-Your e-Portfolio will consist of health-policy related papers, presentations, conferences and Margolis seminars attended, course reflections, experiential learning reflections, and projects completed to provide evidence that you have attained the learning outcomes targeted by the program.
-Final e-Portfolios will be reviewed by the Faculty Director the semester you take the Capstone Course (HLTHPOL 480).
-More information about the e-Portfolio will be provided by the Faculty Director or Certificate Program Coordinator upon admission to the Certificate program.
+Your e-portfolio will consist of health-policy related papers, presentations, course reflections, experiential learning reflections, and projects completed to provide evidence that you have attained the learning outcomes targeted by the program.
+Final e-portfolios will be reviewed by the Faculty Director the semester you take the Capstone Course (HLTHPOL 480).
+More information about the e-portfolio will be provided by the Faculty Director or Certificate Program Coordinator upon admission to the Certificate program.

 Does my independent study count as the 150+ hour experiential component?